-So how do hotels pick the right channels for a property’s individual needs?
-And how do they find time to manage inventory, update rates, and keep content consistent across the many different channels — each with their own login credentials and user interface?
+So how do hotels pick the right booking channels for a property’s individual needs?
+And how do they find time to manage inventory, update rates, and keep content consistent across the many different channels — each with its own login credentials and user interface?

 How does it work?

-Why use a channel manager?
+Why use a hotel Channel Manager?

-- Efficiency.
-The consistency of user experience on the hotel side saves time and frees up staff resources for higher-value tasks.
+- The consistency of user experience on the hotel side saves time and frees up staff resources for higher-value tasks.
 That consistency is also great for potential guests, who see accurate availability and rates.
 There’s no disappointment or consternation at mismatched rates on different channels, which is one of the major risks of optimizing your channel mix manually.
-Also, since your availability and rates are always in sync, you’ll never waste staff time on navigating the tricky waters of overbookings.
+Also, since your availability and rates are always in sync, you’ll never waste staff time navigating the tricky waters of overbookings.

-What makes a great channel manager?
+What makes a software provider great?